magicalpuffin/pandas-to-pydantic/README.md

 ## Example 2

 In this example, Pydantic models are nested using the `list` type annotation.
-A unique id field must be provided for each parent model to determine how child models are structured.
-In this example, the unique id column for the `Genre` model is `Genre`, and the unique id column for the `Author` model is `AuthorName`.
+When there are multiple layers of nesting, unique id fields should be provided for each list field with a child model using `id_column_map`.

-Note: Keys are the field name not model name, except for the parent level model.
+Here, the unique id column for the `Genre` model is `Genre`, and the unique id column for the `Author` model is `AuthorName`.
+Keys in `id_column_map` can be the model name or field name.
+Values in `id_column_map` are the unique column name.

 For example: